lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Transferring EDHOC and OSCORE over CoAP {#edhoc-oscore-over-coap}

-When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC error messages sent as CoAP responses MUST be sent in the payload of error responses, i.e., they MUST specify a CoAP error response code.
+When using EDHOC over CoAP, EDHOC error messages sent as CoAP responses MUST be sent in the payload of error responses, i.e., they MUST specify a CoAP error response code.
 In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC keying material).
 The Content-Format of the error response MUST be set to application/edhoc+cbor-seq, see {{content-format}}.

 A method for combining EDHOC and OSCORE protocols in two round-trips is specified in {{I-D.ietf-core-oscore-edhoc}}.
 That specification also contains conversion from OSCORE Sender/Recipient IDs to EDHOC connection identifiers, web-linking and target attributes for discovering of EDHOC resources.